sinclairt/multi-tenancy/readme.md

 **ignore-roles** _default([ 'super-admin' ])_
     if you don't want your app to apply the multi-tenancy constraints add the roles here, I've assumed super-admin out of the box, but feel free to change this or leave as an empty array if you're not using roles

+**public-space-roles** _default(['super-admin'])_
+    if you would like to protect your public domain with auth routes, you can set which roles should be allowed access to this area

 **relationship name** _default('tenant')_
     this is the name of the relationship method on your models, the plural is assumed for many-to-many